Article

 An absolutely critical piece of inheritance planning is a will.
 It helps your executors carry out your wishes and stops any arguments within the family and other legatees once you are no longer around.

 This is particularly important if you are divorced and have remarried.
-A new marriage renders all previous wills void.
-And if you are in a domestic partnership that is not legally recognised (such as marriage or civil partnership), your partner could get nothing at all.
+A new marriage or civil partnership renders all previous wills void.
+Any provisions you might have made for the children from your first marriage will no longer be applied and their inheritance will not be protected.
+And if you are in a domestic partnership that is not legally recognised, your partner could get nothing at all.
+This is an area where taking estate planning advice can make a significant difference to the future financial wellbeing and peace of mind not just of your legatees, but for yourself, too.

 If you own a business, you can also put a business power of attorney in place, nominating a professional, peer, or colleague, to manage the company in your absence.
 This takes the strain off the family at a time when they may not have the skills or emotional strength to pick up the reins on your behalf.

-IHT can be a complicated labyrinth to navigate no matter how much wealth you have.
+Estate planning in the UK can be very confusing.
+IHT rules, exceptions, and exemptions are a labyrinth to navigate no matter how much wealth you have.
 Some strategies are more complex than others and all of them have to be considered in relation to your current and future financial needs.

-Speaking to a financial professional can help clear things in your mind.
-They can help you structure your wealth in ways that minimise your estate’s IHT liability, maximises your legacy to provide benefits to your loved ones while you are still alive.
-But the most important thing is to make sure you can afford the retirement you have worked all your live to achieve.
+Speaking to a financial professional about your property and financial affairs can help clear things in your mind.
+They can help you structure your wealth in ways that minimise your estate’s IHT liability and maximise your legacy while providing benefits to your loved ones while you are still alive.

 Find out more about our financial planning services